rangzen/md-remote-commands/README.md

 # Markdown Remote Commands (mdrc)

-Utility tools to expose through a web server some commands defined in a Markdown file.
+Utility tool to expose through a web server some commands defined in a Markdown file.

 ## Installation